 ‘I’ve never heard Howard Stern.
 But when the federal government gets involved in this, i get a little frightened.

 ‘If we are going to sit by and let the federal government get involved in this, if the government is going to ‘censor’ what they think is right and wrong… What happens if a whole bunch of john Kerry’s, or terry McAuliffe’s start running this country.
 And decide conservative views are leading to violence?

 ‘I am in the free speech business.
 Its one thing for a company to determine if they are going to be party to it.
 Its another thing for the government to do it.’

 The Comanche helicopter program was scrapped today after $6.8 billion, 20 years of development, and not a single operational model.
 The helicopter was intended to oppose non-existent Soviet super-weapons, and after 1990, a non-existent Soviet empire.
 It took 13 years for the program to catch up with political reality.
 The helicopter has been featured in numerous movies, computer games, and television shows as the future of military technology.
 I think an observation made by my IT professor last week is appropriate: “Military contractors operate in a totally different universe.
-They have absolutely no conception of business reality, budget constraints, or product marketing — and thus have a very hard time applying military technology to civilian applications.”
+They have absolutely no conception of business reality, budget constraints, or product marketing since don’t use help from a digital marketing agency— and thus have a very hard time applying military technology to civilian applications.”

 While the military does need to develop new hardware, the current pork-driven ménage a trois between politicians, local constituencies, and defense contractors is not the right way to do it.

 I probably won’t be doing much blogging in the near future.
 In addition to my usual hectic life, I got MS Flight Simulator 2004 yesterday, and will be spending most of my free time up in the clouds.
 Once my dvi-vga adapter comes in, I’ll be flying with 4 monitors.